spaceconcordia/rocketry-performance/documentation/drag_model.md

 *Pressure Force* is due to fluid stagnation on areas of the rocket, as well as due to the low pressure region created beyond the rocket at is passes quickly through the air.

 *Viscous Force* is due to boundary layer effects and interactions of moving air with surfaces.
-These forces are highly dependent on Reynold's number.
+These forces are highly dependent on Reynolds number.
 [@box2009, pg.6]

 [rocket_drag_forces]: images/rocket_drag_forces.png "Rocket Drag Forces - Axial vs. Normal"